An Overtaking Trajectory Planning Framework Based on Spatio-temporal Topology and Reachable Set Analysis Ensuring Time Efficiency: Experimental Results and Discussion

 \subsection{Simulation Setup}

-The vehicle kinematic parameters are shown in Table \ref{tab:setting}.
-The uncertainties in vehicle acceleration and front wheel angle arise from sensor uncertainties.
+\revmwl{The vehicle kinematic parameters for both the numerical experiments and the F1TENTH simulation are presented in Table \ref{tab:setting}. }The uncertainties in vehicle acceleration and front wheel angle arise from sensor uncertainties.
 To simplify the problem, we will assume these uncertainties to be constant values.